Doodleverse/segmentation_gym/README.md

 cp $CONDA_PREFIX/lib/libdevice.10.bc $CONDA_PREFIX/lib/nvvm/libdevice/
 ```

-In my case, I also had to link the path to the lib folder in anaconda to `LD_LIBRARY_PATH`:
+You also may have to link the path to the lib folder in anaconda to `LD_LIBRARY_PATH`:

 ```
 ln -sf /usr/lib/x86_64-linux-gnu/libstdc++.so.6 ~/miniconda3/envs/gym/bin/../lib/libstdc++.so.6